abhiram-shaji/rrj-abhiram-shaji/README.md

 ### Writing a User Story for a Messaging App

+This exercise was done in a group with my group consisting of Lara and Nazrin.
+However, since I didn't save our group work anywhere, I'm creating another one as an example.
+This will also help be another little practice session for me in building user stories.

 **Date Completed:** 26 Feb 2024

 - **General User Story:** "As a user, I want to send a message to chat with my peeps."